A SHORT HISTORY OF MAZES

 America has several elaborate mirror mazes and wooden fence mazes.
 Most

-maze - the cornfield Maize Maze.
+distinctively, America has been the starting point for a completely new form of maze - the cornfield Maize Maze.
 Three of these, each designed by Adrian

 Fisher, have successively broken the record for the world's largest maze as